deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Autonomy

 Lido relies on _Node Operators_ to operate the validators.
-As explained in the [protocol analysis](#protocol-analysis), the funds are not in control of the _Node Operators_ and will be returned to Lido in case of withdrawal.
+As explained in the [protocol analysis](#protocol-analysis), the funds are not in the control of the _Node Operators_ and will be returned to Lido in case of withdrawal.
 Nonetheless, the NodeOperators may misbehave and lose some of the funds due to slashing.
 In addition to that, they could steal execution layer rewards by redirecting them to their own address.
 In the worst case, 1 validator can lose up to 16 ETH to slashing events before it is forcefully exited.

 Lido addresses those issues differently for each staking module.
 In the _Curated Module_, the _Node Operators_ are trusted and approved by governance.
 There currently are 36 _Node Operators_ which handle on average 7'779 validators each.
 In the _Community Module_, anyone can become a _Node Operator_, but needs to provide a bond of ETH per validator.
 Any slashing penalty or rewards stolen are taken out of that bonds, with additional penalties for the _Node Operators_.
 There currently are 312 _Node Operators_ in this module with an average of 19 validators each.
 Potential additional losses are covered by the _Lido Treasury_.